What You Need to Know About Win-Win Negotiations

 First, ask why the price is too much, then listen carefully as the buyer explains their objection.
 Once they finish, ask permission to understand the issue thoroughly.

-For example, they may say, “I bought a similiar product for atleast half that price before!”
+For example, they may say, “I bought a similar product for at least half that price before!”
 You can respond by pivoting your answer to resolve or at least challenge the objection as:

 Cherrypicking